-ValidationLevel value Data decrypted 2 The UserSessionKey and ExpansionRoom fields of the NETLOGON_VALIDATION_SAM_INFO structure, as specified in (section 2.2.1.4.11,) that was passed in the ValidationInformation parameter.
-3 The UserSessionKey and ExpansionRoom fields of the NETLOGON_VALIDATION_SAM_INFO2 structure, as specified in (section 2.2.1.4.12,) that was passed in the ValidationInformation parameter.
-5 The contents of the ValidationData buffer of the NETLOGON_VALIDATION_GENERIC_INFO2 structure, as specified in (section 2.2.1.4.8,) that was passed in the ValidationInformation parameter.
+ValidationLevel value Data decrypted 2 The UserSessionKey and ExpansionRoom fields of the NETLOGON_VALIDATION_SAM_INFO structure (section 2.2.1.4.11) that was passed in the ValidationInformation parameter.
+3 The UserSessionKey and ExpansionRoom fields of the NETLOGON_VALIDATION_SAM_INFO2 structure (section 2.2.1.4.12) that was passed in the ValidationInformation parameter.
+5 The contents of the ValidationData buffer of the NETLOGON_VALIDATION_GENERIC_INFO2 structure (section 2.2.1.4.8) that was passed in the ValidationInformation parameter.